Harrow and Hope - Brut NV, Marlow, England

 Vibrant green apple with slightly herbaceous and floral notes - typical yeasty notes of freshly baked bread and brioche.
 On the palate this wine remains very expressive, there’s a lively and refreshing citrus characters.
 Persistent bubbles, long are really very persistent and the finish is gently seasoned with a lingery dry minerality.

 No 6 is based on 2017, a year noted by its devastating frost both in the UK and in Europe.
-After being severely frosted in 2016 we were not going to stand by and let it happen again so wisely invested in an army of frost candles and managed to ward it off with very little damage.
-We were rewarded with a relatively cool but calm season and started picking late September, our earliest pick on record.
+Rewarded with a relatively cool but calm season, Harrow and Hope started picking late September, their earliest pick on record.
 2017 favoured Chardonnay and it really shows in the wine with a more refined, soft and gentle character than previous releases.
 20% oak aged reserve wines were used in the blend to add extra richness, complexity and length.
 Always fresh and vibrant on release it will reward extra cellaring with increased toasty complexity.
 Drink now until 2028.

 Blend: 40% Pinot Noir 40% Chardonnay 20% Pinot Meunier